SysKitTeam/CED/README.md

  * Click Local computer, and then click Finish.
  * In the Personal store, right click, under “All Tasks”, click Import.
 Browse to the .pfx file and import the certificate.
  * Enter the password chosen in step 1.
+1. In many cases you will need the thumbprint of the certificate you just provisioned
+ * Fire up PowerShell shell and type the following: `Get-ChildItem -path cert:\LocalMachine\My | Where Subject -eq "CN=YourKeyName"`
+ * Save the thumbprint value